 Happy Creek Minerals Ltd. (the "Company") is engaged in the business of acquisition and exploration of mineral properties in British Columbia, Canada.
 The company's focus is to explore for and locate economic mineral deposits in areas that are in proximity to existing and past producing mines and existing resource-based infrastructure.
-The Company's objective is to partner or sell such deposits to a larger mining company for development and production, or under certain conditions to carry the project through to production.
+The Company's objective is to partner or sell such deposits to a larger mining company for development and production, or under certain conditions may itself carry the project to production.

 The Company owns a 100% interest in 9 properties totalling 544 square kilometres of mineral tenure located in British Columbia, Canada.
-The Company acquired these properties at an early stage mainly between 2005 and 2009, and has performed systematic surface exploration that has identified quality targets on five of the properties, including important drilling discoveries on the Fox and Rateria properties that are now at the resource definition stage:
+The Company acquired these properties at an early stage mainly between 2005 and 2009, and has performed systematic, surface exploration that has identified quality targets on five properties, with important drill discoveries on the Fox and Rateria properties that are now at the resource definition stage:

-- 1. Fox property: A new discovery of tungsten in a mineral system that is 10 km by 3 km in overall dimension.
-The Ridley Creek zone holds an NI43-101 pit-constrained resource of 505,000 tonnes of 0.468% WO3 indicated and 280,000 tonnes of 0.456% WO3 inferred, which ranks among the higher grade tungsten deposits with open-pittable resources.
+- 1. Fox property: A new discovery of tungsten in a mineral system overall 10 km by 3 km in dimension.
+The Ridley Creek zone holds an NI43-101 pit-constrained resource of 505,000 tonnes of 0.468% WO3 indicated and 280,000 tonnes of 0.456% WO3 inferred, which ranks among the higher-grade tungsten deposits with open-pittable resources.
 A larger inventory is present and the deposit remains open to further expansion.
-Other zones on the property have rock, trench and drill core results that contain tungsten grade and thickness that are comparable to or exceed those at other mines or advanced stage projects elsewhere in the western world.
-The large scale mineral system, near-surface setting, grade and proximity to infrastructure are positive qualities of this project, and it is regarded as a rare and exceptional tungsten find.
-Plans include increasing the resource base and performing a preliminary economic assessment. - Rateria-West Valley property: At the Rateria, two new copper zones are partially defined, open in extent and located approximately 6.5 km from a producing open pit at Teck's Highland Valley Copper mine (HVC).
-Drill results include grades similar to that currently mined at HVC.
-Zone 1 is defined by drilling approximately 1.2 km in length, 50 to 200 metres in width, and at least 400 metres in depth and is open in extent.
-Zone 2 is defined by drilling in an area 450 metres in length, up to 150 metres in width, and 300 metres in depth and remains open in extent.
-Zone 2 appears somewhat unusual for the Highland Valley area as it contains a high enrichment level of rhenium (Re- a rare metal used, for example, in modern aerospace and catalyst for unleaded gasoline), as well as positive gold and silver values.
-The Company has also identified several other new, and untested large scale copper targets.
-The property is overall approximately 162 square kilometres in area within a prolific copper-producing district;
+The BN zone has returned several high-grade drill intercepts and in 2016 additional drilling was successful in expanding this zone.
+This zone is open to further expansion and now appears to be on the path to an additional and very high-grade resource for the project.
+In addition, other zones on the property have rock, trench and drill core results that contain tungsten grade and thickness that are comparable to or exceed those at other mines or advanced stage projects elsewhere in the western world.
+The large scale mineral system, near-surface setting, grade and proximity to infrastructure are positive qualities of this project, and it is thought to be a rare and exceptional tungsten find.
+Plans include increasing the resource base which would potentially lead to a preliminary economic assessment. - 2.
+Rateria-West Valley property (approximately 162 square kilometres in area): the property is located within a prolific copper-producing district and adjoins the Highland Valley Copper (HVC)

+operation- one of Canada's largest copper producers.
+At the Rateria, two new copper zones are partially defined, open in extent and located approximately 6.5 km from a producing open pit.
+Geology and copper grades in drill holes are thought to be similar with deposits currently mined at HVC.
+Zone 1 is approximately 1.2 km in length, 50 to 200 metres in width, and at least 400 metres in depth and is open in extent.
+Zone 2 is approximately 450 metres in length, up to 150 metres in width, and 300 metres in depth and remains open in extent.
+Zone 2 appears somewhat unusual for the Highland Valley area as it contains a high enrichment level of rhenium (Re- a rare metal used, for example, in modern aerospace engines and catalyst for unleaded gasoline), as well as positive gold and silver values.
+Both Zone 1 and 2 are thought to have near-term resource potential and remain open to further expansion.
+In addition, the Company has also identified several other untested and large scale copper targets thought to have good discovery potential.

-In addition, the Company has advanced several other early-stage properties and some well-defined quality targets are ready for drill testing:
+The Company has advanced several other early-stage properties and several well-defined, quality targets are ready for drill testing: